ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

 {: #connection-update-options}

 `GATEWAY_ID`
-:   ID of the gateway the connection being updated is on.
+:   ID of the gateway that the connection is being updated is on.

 `CONNECTION_ID`
 :   ID of the connection to update.